fukurosan/Jhaystack/docs/configuration.md

 ###### *Ranking Strategy*

 The ranking strategy is a part of the index strategy and defines how the magnitude (or, frequencies) for tokens inside of documents should be computed.
 In other words, it describes how import a given token is within a document, as well as within the dataset as a whole.
-This is, in essence, what allows us to determine how similar two documents are.
+This is, in essence, what allows us to determine how similar two documents are in a full-text search.

 ###### *Full-Text Scoring Strategy*

 The full-text scoring strategy is basically a comparison strategy, but for full-text vectors.
-They serve the exact same purpose, but the input looks differently.
+They serve the exact same purpose, but the input is different.
 When you execute a full-text search the full-text scoring strategy is used to determine the score of the match.

 #### Spelling Strategy

 The spelling strategy allows for configuration of spelling-correction of user provided input.
-This allows you to implement "Did you mean?" functionality as well as auto-correct input from the user that would otherwise had resulted in zero matches.
+This allows you to implement "Did you mean?" functionality, give preemptive suggestions, as well as auto-correct input from the user that would otherwise had resulted in zero matches.

 #### Cluster Strategy